-Upon signing up for the service, eHarmony members will be given the opportunity to fill out a series of questions related to their life and relationship wants needs and goals. eHarmony suggests users put aside at least 45 minutes to completely fill out the questionnaire.
-However, users have the option to save and come back to the questionnaire if they can’t complete it.
+Upon signing up for the service, eHarmony members will be given the opportunity to fill out a series of questions, comparable to that of a personality test mixed with questions about relationship wants, needs, and goals. eHarmony suggests users put aside at least 45 minutes to completely fill out the online questionnaire.
+However, users have the option to save and come back and answer the questions later if they can’t complete it.

 After completing the questionnaire, online daters can see their matches that meet their Match Preferences—location, age, etc. eHarmony states that filling out the questionnaire will set members up with people they have the most potential for a long-term relationship; based on its 29 Dimensions of Compatibility.

 eHarmony experts have conducted and analyzed numerous studies of happy couples and found that there are 29 different personality factors that influence a couple.
 These personality traits can generally be categorized within the following groups:

 eHarmony states that the company is committed to helping men and women find love, no matter their age.
 In order to help seniors struggling with online dating, eHarmony offers a variety of dating resources on its free senior dating advice site.
 Older adults can get expert advice or talk with other members in the dating scene.

 eHarmony has helped 600,000 couples tie the knot and counting, with 438 marriages happening every day through their site...
 If these numbers are accurate, that means almost 4% of all marriages in the United States happened thanks to eHarmony.